EnergyModelsX/EnergyModelsRenewableProducers.jl/docs/src/nodes/battery.md

       In addition, all capacity and fixed OPEX values have to be non-negative.
 - **`stor_res::ResourceEmit`**:\
   The `stor_res` is the stored [`Resource`](@extref EnergyModelsBase.Resource).
-  The current implementation of `HydroStorage` nodes do not consider the conversion of potential energy of the stored water to electricity.
-  Hence, you must specifiy your *electricity* resource.
+  In the case of a battery, you must specifiy your *electricity* resource.
 - **`input::Dict{<:Resource, <:Real}`** and **`output::Dict{<:Resource, <:Real}`**:\
   Both fields describe the `input` and `output` [`Resource`](@extref EnergyModelsBase.Resource)s with their corresponding conversion factors as dictionaries.
-  The values correspond to charge and discharge efficiencies from the `HydroStorage` nodes.\
+  The values correspond to charge and discharge efficiencies from the `AbstractBattery` nodes.\
   All values have to be in the range ``[0, 1]``.
 - **`data::Vector{Data}`**:\
   An entry for providing additional data to the model.